skalou/VtolVR-HORNET-Skalou/README.md

 - Download and install [UABEAvalonia](https://github.com/nesrak1/UABEA)
 - Save the original files that will be modified in VtolVR:
- Inside the  VtolVR game install repository ...\Steam\steamapps\common\VTOL VR\VTOLVR_Data , save the file: resources.assets
+ Inside the  VtolVR game install repository:
+...\Steam\steamapps\common\VTOL VR\VTOLVR_Data
+ -save the file: "resources.assets"
 If you mess with it, you can just delete it and verify the game install with the steam tool. [verify the game install with the steam tool.](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)
 -Just in case, your saved profile should be in %userprofile%\AppData\Roaming\Boundless Dynamics, LLC\VTOLVR\SaveData, you can save it too if worried, but we won't touch it.